 Meanwhile, during the 11th Special CVSC BOT Meeting conducted on May 24, 2016, Dr. Christie Jean V. Ganiera was appointed as the First President of the college commencing on June 9, 2016.
 The appointment of Dr. Ganiera stabilized the progress of the college and improved the operations and outlook of the stakeholders.
-Furthermore, all four campuses of the college also now house at least one academic building and additional infrastructures are being built to expedite the progress of CVSC, its students, and all its stakeholders.
+Furthermore, all four campuses of the college also now have academic buildings and additional infrastructures are being built to expedite the progress of CVSC, its students, and all its stakeholders.

 Initiatives for compliance to program standards and good governance were also given emphasis.
 These include curriculum development and compliance, space and structure development, physical and instructional facilities development, faculty and staff development, and additional manpower.
-In addition to efforts to achieve teaching excellence, efforts for collaboration in the areas of research and extension were done.
-This resulted to regular budgets, activities and collaboration initiatives in these important academic areas.
+In addition to efforts to achieve teaching excellence, endeavors for collaboration in the areas of research and extension were done.
+This resulted to regular budgets, activities, and collaboration initiatives in these essential academic areas.

 An advocacy to make the College known was also done by participating in regional, Mindanao-wide and national activities involving higher education institutions.
 The College likewise served in municipal and provincial committees, activities and projects, and joined various local functions.